Nohossat/flask-login-app/README.md

 # Login app with Docker

-A simple Single Page Application to understand REST architecture with Flask.
+A simple application to understand REST architecture with Flask.

+In the application, you have 2 options :
-You can either create an account and access your profile or connect directly to it.
+- Create an account and access your profil
+- Sign in to access directly your profil

 Tha application is containerize with Docker.